kubernetes/enhancements/keps/sig-api-machinery/2161-apiserver-default-labels/README.md

 - If this label is missing, it is added by the apiserver as a default.
 - If this label is deleted, it is added by the apiserver as a default.
-- defaults.go mutates namespaces on read, to always have the label `kubernetes.io/metadata.name=obj.Name`.
+- defaults.go mutates namespaces on read, to always have the label `kubernetes.io/metadata.name=obj.Name`, this effectively means a mutation would be an allowed no-op, since the apiserver would always overwrite the value of this field.
 - api clients always see this default label, because of this mutation.